-This work shall consist of the placement of width restriction signing at the locations specified herein and as directed by the Engineer.
+This work shall consist of furnishing, installing, maintaining, and removing Width Restriction Signing at the locations as specified below and/or as directed by the Engineer.
 The work shall be performed in accordance with applicable portions of Section 701 of the Standard Specifications.
+In this project, the only location requiring width restriction signing is for Stages 2 & 3 on IL 108 between the I-55 Interchange Ramp Intersections; therefore, signing shall be provided at the following locations: